 In various parts of the schema, most notably in <DataMatrix> within QuantLayers, numerical values must be provided.
 In data analysis, it is possible that different types of value arise: null values where an entity has not been measured, a zero value where the entity has been measured but has zero value, infinity values for example in ratios where the denominator is zero, or calculation errors resulting in the common “not a number” (NaN type).
 In some cases, there is ambiguity with respect to these cases: e.g. in spectral counting if no peptide-spectrum matches are observed for a given protein, it is open for debate as to whether its abundance is zero or null.

 In the XML Schema specifications under the xsd:double type, there is a clear mapping for some of these concepts but not all.
 As such, rows within a <DataMatrix> can contain a list of a union data type between xsd:double and the token “null” to allow nulls to be adequately captured.
-The encodings are summarized in .
+The encodings are summarized in Table 1.